dongyawu/dongyawu.github.io/index.md

-# Welcome to Dongya's Homepage
+# Welcome to EvoComX WU Lab's Homepage

+We are a genomics research group dedicated to illuminating the 'dark matter' of genomes.
+Our research focuses on resolving complex genomic regions through advanced long-read sequencing technologies.

 ## Contact